sabotrax/Morgoth/README.md

 ~define [ --alias alias keyword ] [ --hidden ] [ --primer keyword ( true | false ) ] ( keyword | other-keyword | "just another keyword" ) text

+DESCRIPTION

+Only one long option is allowed at a time.

+--alias

+  Creates an alias to the keyword

+--hidden

+  Creates a hidden keyword.
+Hidden keywords are not shown anywhere.
+One has to know the keyword to display them.
+Keywords can only be hidden at their creation

+--primer

+  Makes a keyword a primer.
+Primer factoids are shown when a user talks to the bot the first time.
+Useful for FAQs.

 TBD.

 ### Getting things up and running for development